idobetesh/DroneGuard/README.md

 <h1 align='center'>DroneGuard 🏖</h1>
 <p align='center'>DroneGuard is a tool that lets lifeguards supervise the beaches with a drone in an intuitive way and without any prior knowledge of flying drones.
-The tool also records emergency sequences thereby enabling a review and analysis of such events.</p>
+The tool also records usage sequences thereby enabling a review and analysis of emergency events.</p>

 ```
    __  ____                        ____                     _      __ __